dennishnf/project-xr-glasses/README.md

 ### Update 30 Nov 2021:

-Se ha implementado exitosamente
+Successfully implemented the anchoring between the face points and the 3d lens model in unity.

+### Group

-Group: Miky, Yao, Dennis
+People: Miky, Yao, Dennis